vitessio/website/content/en/docs/14.0/user-guides/migration/cutover.md

 - Use `Workflow .. listall` and `Workflow .. show` as described above to determine what happened
 - You may need to collect vttablet log information on the source(s) and/or target(s) to diagnose some issues

-For example, if you set your `-vreplication_tablet_type` for your vttablets to RDONLY and you are not passing an override `-tablet_types` for MoveTables.
+For example, if you set your `--vreplication_tablet_type` for your vttablets to RDONLY and you are not passing an override `-tablet_types` for MoveTables.

 The result will be that the MoveTables vreplication streams will only use RDONLY tablet types as their source.
 If no tablets of this type are available in the same cell as the target keyspace’s primary tablet, the vreplication streams will never start and will loop while searching for eligible tablets to copy from.